onflow/flow/docs/access-api-spec.md

 #### GetAccount

-`GetAccount` gets an account by address.
+`GetAccount` gets an [account](#account) by address.

-The access node queries the execution node for the account details stored as part of the execution state.
+The access node queries an execution node for the account details, which are stored as part of the execution state.

 ```
 rpc GetAccount(GetAccountRequest) returns (GetAccountResponse)